14 Surprising Things You Shouldn’t Do if You Have the Flu

 - Patricia Whitley-Williams, MD, professor and chair in the department of pediatrics at Rutgers Robert Wood Johnson Medical School in New Brunswick, New Jersey

-- Centers for Disease Control and Prevention, "Fighting Flu with Antiviral Drugs"
+- Centers for Disease Control and Prevention, "What You Should Know About Flu Antiviral Drugs"

 - The Lancet, "Oseltamivir treatment for influenza in adults: a meta-analysis of randomised controlled trials"